 Machines are dominated by the law of entropy, which means that they are inclined to break down if not carefully maintained; whereas ecosystems are dominated by the law of evolution, which means that they are self-regulating and are capable of spontaneously developing into more highly articulated, richer systems over a period of time.

-In lay terms, the law of entropy indicates that closed systems will always tend from more organized states to less organized states.
+In lay terms, the law of entropy indicates that closed systems will always tend to transition from more organized states to less organized states.
 No doubt the law of entropy applies to living systems as well as to non-living systems.
 However, the law of evolution is neither derivable from nor reducible to the law of entropy, and it seems to overwhelm the law of entropy in living systems, just as electrostatic attraction overshadows the gravitational force in keeping electrons in their orbits around the nucleus of a Bohr atom.
 The development of a human infant from a zygote in nine months seems just as miraculous as the evolution of dinosaurs from mono-cellular creatures in the ocean depths over a period of a billion years or so, and in both cases the overall effect seems to be in absolute defiance of the law of entropy as it is usually understood.
 One could argue that such living systems are not really closed systems; but that merely reiterates the distinction made under point (b) above: that machines are inevitably closed systems (with an inside and an outside, separating the cogs from the operators), while ecosystems are always open, never closed, for total enclosure means death.
 A very fundamental distinction.

 The metaphor of the machine tends to produce systems which are over-regulated and over-administered.
 An excellent illustration is provided by modern agricultural practices, which have concentrated on monoculture crops and intensive livestock production (e.g. feedlots and battery hen-houses).
 In both cases, the emphasis on mass production of a single item has led to highly unstable ecosystems which are really modeled on the input-output 1ogic of a machine.
 These systems can only be maintained by the massive use of chemicals (fertilizers, pesticides, antibiotics), and when compared with traditional agricultural methods, typically require up to fifteen times the energy input in order to obtain three times the agricultural output.
 Meanwhile, these modern methods create mammoth waste problems where none existed before (since the wastes were previously recycled in order to preserve the fertility of the soil).